 Health care professionals dedicate their lives to helping others, but the personal toll of their work often remains hidden.

-A new book, "Physician Wellness and Resilience: Narrative Prompts to Address Burnout," edited by Pauline Davies of Arizona State University's Hugh Downs School of Human Communication and Dr. Cynthia M. Stonnington of the Mayo Clinic, sheds light on this critical issue while offering tools to support physicians' mental health and resilience.
+A new book, "Physician Wellness and Resilience: Narrative Prompts to Address Burnout," edited by Pauline Davies of Arizona State University's Hugh Downs School of Human Communication and Dr. Cynthia M. Stonnington of Mayo Clinic, sheds light on this critical issue while offering tools to support physicians' mental health and resilience.

 Stonnington, a professor of psychiatry at the Mayo Clinic College of Medicine and Science and associate medical director for the Office of Joy and Well-Being at Mayo Clinic in Arizona, collaborated with Davies to compile 26 compelling narratives from practicing doctors and medical students.